sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The benefits of using open standards and OSS (the code or specification is public, free to reuse and collaboratively adapt and improve; it can be inspected for security issues, is independent from vendors, and gravitates towards interoperable systems) clearly underpin these objectives.

 The Policy on Service and Digital makes it clear that working in the open and collaborative working methods will be the norm within the GC's IT community to foster the sharing of code, data and solutions.
-The principal working methods encouraged by this open first strategy are open, inclusive and co-creative.
+The principal working methods encouraged by this strategy are open, inclusive and co-creative.

-To drive efficiencies across the GC, the Policy on Service and Digital and supporting instruments serve as an integrated set of rules that articulate how GC organizations manage service delivery, information and data, IT, and cyber security in the digital era.

-The Policy on Service and Digital focuses on the client, ensuring proactive consideration at the design stage of key requirements of these functions in the development of operations and services.
+To drive efficiencies across the GC, the Policy on Service and Digital focuses on the client, ensuring proactive consideration at the design stage of key requirements of these functions in the development of operations and services.
 It establishes an enterprise-wide, integrated approach to governance, planning and management.
-Overall, the Policy on Service and Digital advances the delivery of services and the effectiveness of government operations through the strategic management of government information and data and leveraging of information technology, supporting the mandate of the Minister for Digital Government in leading the GC’s digital transition.
+Overall, the Policy on Service and Digital advances the delivery of services and the effectiveness of government operations through the strategic management of government information and data and leveraging of information technology, supporting the mandate of the Minister for Digital Government in leading the GC's digital transition.

 The Directive on Service and Digital refers to cyber security of digital solutions and services.
 OSS code can be inspected in detail and is easily included in systematic vulnerability scanning.
-This is another practical link between the Policy on Service and Digital and the open first strategy.
+This is another practical link with the Policy and Directive on Service and Digital.

 Notes: